 How to Use a Compression Sleeve Puller

-There are many situations in which a compression sleeve puller might be used, but a common situation is when disconnecting a fixture shut-off valve, which is normally secured to a copper supply pipe with a compression sleeve and fitting.
-Here's how the process would look in that situation:
+There are many situations in which a compression sleeve puller might be used, but a common situation is when disconnecting fixture shut-off valves, which usually are attached with compression fittings.

-- As always, you must shut off the water before removing the shut-off valve.
-Test to make sure the water is off by trying the nearest fixture.
+Test to make sure the water is off by turning on the nearest faucet.
 The fixture should not be getting any water.
-There will be some residual water held back in the pipe by the shut-off valve, so it is a good idea to have a small bowl, sponge, or towels handy when removing the valve.
+There may be some residual water held back in the pipe by the shut-off valve, so it is a good idea to have a small bowl, sponge, or towels handy when removing the valve.

-- Remove the shut-off valve by using two sets of pliers or wrenches—one to hold the valve, and the other to disconnect the compression nut securing the valve to the pipe.
+Using two sets of pliers or wrenches—one to hold the fitting and the other to turn the compression nut—disconnect the compression nut securing the fitting to the pipe.
 Use equal pressure on both pliers to prevent damage to the pipe.
-The shut-off valve should unscrew and leave the brass sleeve and the nut on the pipe.

-- Back off the compression sleeve puller bolt enough so you can get it into position behind the nut.
-Screw the bolt in until it gradually pulls the nut and brass sleeve all the way off of the pipe.
-If the sleeve is very tight, it may be necessary to hold the puller with one hand and screw the bolt in with pliers or wrench.
+Tighten down the handle of the sleeve puller.
+This will draw the compression nut forward on the pipe, pulling the compression sleeve free.
+If the sleeve is very tight, it may be necessary to hold the puller with one hand and screw the bolt in with pliers or a wrench.

 With the old brass compression sleeve and nut removed, check to make sure that the pipe is in good shape before installing a new compression shut-off valve.
-If the pipe is damaged, the new compression sleeve and nut will not seal against the copper pipe.
+If the pipe is damaged in any way, the new compression sleeve and nut will not properly seal against the copper pipe.